 Eventually, by the early years of the 20th century, ship speed had hit a plateau.
 It became obvious that going too fast above a certain point meant vibrations felt on the ship, which passengers found uncomfortable.

-When she launched, she was designed to redefine what an ocean liner was and to put White Star Lines on the top of the shipbuilding world.
-But, as they sadly learned, even a massive steel ship with numerous safety features can suffer catastrophic damage when met with a massive block of ice, and the dream of Titanic was smashed to the bottom of the icy North Atlantic.
+But, as they sadly found out, even a massive steel ship with numerous safety features can suffer catastrophic damage after colliding with an iceberg.
+The Titanic sank to the bottom of the icy North Atlantic in 1912.

 When Did The Great Ocean Liner Era Come to an End?

-Combined with the later Great Depression, which was followed by a second, even more, destructive war, and then added to the advent of commercial aviation, and the era of the great ocean liners came to an end.
+Combined with the later Great Depression, which was followed by a second, even more, destructive war, and then added to the advent of commercial aviation, the era of the great Ocean Liners came to an end.

 The Queen Mary 2 has multiple pools and hot tubs, a library with 8,000 books, a buffet restaurant that’s open 24 hours a day, the first-ever planetarium at sea, and numerous other amenities.